aga-apm/Portfolio/README.md

 # Portfolio
 ## About me
 My name is Aganieszka Maminska.
 I am currently working as a Graphic Coordinator at Reborn Group.
-Recently I have started to interest of software testing and programing in java.
+Recently I have started to interest of software testing and programing in Java.
 My goal is to develop testing knowlage and technical skills.
 On this repository I would like to share my all gained experience from courses and researches.
 ## Courses
 Tester manualny,
 organizer: Coders Lab - szkola IT , 06.2022 Warsaw